 Donated seeds will be sorted, packaged, and labeled by library staff and volunteers.
 Packets will contain an appropriate quantity of seeds for a typical backyard garden.

-To select seeds, browse a printed catalog or the library’s website for available seed packets and information about the variety, the level of difficulty to grow, and level of difficulty to save seeds.
+To select seeds, browse the Growing Guide for available seed packets and information about the variety, the level of difficulty to grow, and level of difficulty to save seeds.
+Please note Supplies of seeds are limited and first come-first served.
+Not all varieties may be available throughout the planting season.
+For more detailed information about a particular variety or for a photo, refer to library books, seed catalogs, or seed company websites.

 The seed packets are stored in a card catalog near the Information Desk, organized by common name and variety.